lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 "Welcome,"  name + "!"
 ```

-The above example would break the string into three parts and assume the structure will work for all locales
+The above example would break the string into three parts and assume the structure will work for all locales.

 A better way is to **use full sentences and work with placeholders**.
 The advantage is that the translator now has a full understanding of the sentence and can change the ordering of the words themselves.
 This approach brings back the flexibility needed to adapt to specific locale requirements.